-For general information about entitlements, see the NetIQ Identity Manager Entitlements Guide.
+For general information about entitlements, see the NetlQ Identity Manager Entitlements Guide.

 This package also contains policies for quick onboarding of custom entitlements and dynamic resource creation.
 This package contains GCVs to control the resource mapping.
 Select this package if you want to enable the Permission Collection and Reconciliation Service (PCRS) feature for this driver.
-For more information, see "Understanding Permission Collection and Reconciliation Service " in the NetlQ Identity Manager Driver Administration Guide.
+For more information, see "Synchronizing Permission Changes from the Connected Systems" in the NetlQ Identity Manager Driver Administration Guide.

 - Password Synchronization: This packages contains the policies that enable the Active Directory driver to synchronize passwords.
 If you want to synchronize passwords, verify that this option is selected.
 For more information, see the NetlQ Identity Manager Password Management Guide. - Data Collection: This package contains the policies that enable the driver to collect data for reports.
 If you are using the Identity Reporting Module, verify that this option is selected.
-For more information, see the NetIQ Identity Reporting Module Guide. - Account Tracking: This package contains the policies that enable you to track accounts for reports.
+For more information, see the Administrator Guide to NetlQ Identity Reporting. - Account Tracking: This package contains the policies that enable you to track accounts for reports.
 If you are using the Identity Reporting Module, verify that this option is selected.
-For more information, see the NetIQ Identity Reporting Module Guide. - Audit Entitlements: This package contains the entitlement policies that help the users to access resources in connected systems.
+For more information, see the Administrator Guide to NetIQ Identity Reporting. - Audit Entitlements: This package contains the entitlement policies that help the users to access resources in connected systems.
 For general information about entitlements, see the NetlQ Identity Manager Entitlements Guide.

 - Managed Information System: This package contains the policies that enable the driver to collect data for reports for all the managed systems.
 If you are using the Identity Reporting Module, verify that this option is selected.
-For more information, see the NetlQ Identity Reporting Module Guide. - 5 Click Next. - 6 (Conditional) If there are package dependencies for the packages you selected to install, you must install them to install the selected package.
+For more information, see the Administrator Guide to NetIQ Identity Reporting. - 5 Click Next. - 6 (Conditional) If there are package dependencies for the packages you selected to install, you must install them to install the selected package.
 Click OK to install the package dependencies listed. - 7 (Conditional) If more than one type of package dependency must be installed, you are presented with these packages separately.
 Continue to click OK to install any additional package dependencies. - 8 (Conditional) If not already configured, fill in the following fields on the Common Settings Advanced Edition page, then click Next: - User Application Provisioning Services URL: Specify the User Application Identity Manager Provisioning URL.
 For example, http://localhost:port/IDMProv. - User Application Provisioning Services Administrator: Specify the DN of the User Application Administrator user.
 This user should have the rights for creating and assigning resources.
 For example, CN=name.OU=unit.O=data.
 For more information, see "Setting Up Administrative User Accounts" in the Net/Q Identity Manager Driver Administration Guide. - User Application Provisioning Service Account DN: Specify the DN of the User Application Provisioning Service Account.
 This is required only if you use Access Review.